queryluke/masseffect-5e-data/data/species/prothean.md

 variants: []
 ---

-The Protheans are an ancient alien race which mysteriously vanished over 50,000 years ago.
+The Protheans are an ancient alien species which mysteriously vanished over 50,000 years ago.
 The Protheans arose from a single planet and developed an immense galaxy-wide empire encompassing many other spacefaring species.
 Not much is known about them, but many of their artifacts, ruins and technology have apparently survived the ages.

 ## Ancient Empire
-After achieving spaceflight, the Protheans discovered the ruins of a previous spacefaring race, the inusannon, and from those ruins learned about mass effect physics and developed FTL technology.
+After achieving spaceflight, the Protheans discovered the ruins of a previous spacefaring species, the inusannon, and from those ruins learned about mass effect physics and developed FTL technology.
 The Protheans would expand throughout the galaxy with the help of the mass relay network and make the Citadel their capital.

 Early in their development, the Protheans encountered a hostile machine intelligence which threatened to overwhelm them.
 To defeat the machines, the Protheans decided to unite all of the galaxy's sentient organic life under their empire.
-The other organic races were free to resist, but those that tried were crushed, and none ever managed to best the Protheans' might.
+The other organic species were free to resist, but those that tried were crushed, and none ever managed to best the Protheans' might.

 ## Reaper Invasion
 The Protheans' belief that they could hold their own against machine intelligence was shattered with the arrival of the Reapers in approximately 48,000 BCE, who were far more advanced than the machines the Protheans had been battling.
 They were caught completely off-guard by the scale and rapidity of the assault.
 The Reapers entered the galaxy through the Citadel, instantly decapitating the Protheans' government and disrupting the mass relay network, isolating Prothean systems from one another.
 The Protheans' greatest strength, their unified empire, proved to be their downfall.

 ## Stasis
 In a desperate attempt to survive the Reaper invasion, the Protheans built massive, hidden stasis facilities that could